 The State of Sao Paolo (Brazil) denied Enterasys Networks do Brazil Ltda. the use of certain credits derived from the State of Espirito Santo under the terms of the FUNDAP scheme for the tax years of 2002 through 2009.
 Enterasys' application to resolve the ICMS Tax Assessments at the administrative level of the Sao Paolo Tax Department under the amnesty relief program (Reference No 3.056.963-1) was denied in March, 2014 by the Sao Paolo Tax Administration.
 The value of the ICMS tax credits that were disallowed by the Sao Paolo Tax Administration is approximately BR 3,443,914 (or approximately US\$1.5 million), plus interest and penalties (that are currently estimated to be approximately US\$9 million).
 On January 10, 2014, Enterasys filed a lawsuit to overturn or reduce the assessment, which lawsuit remains on-going.
 As part of this lawsuit, Enterasys made a request for a stay of execution, so that no tax foreclosure can be filed until a final ruling is made and no guarantee needs to be presented.
-In the first week of October, the preliminary injunction was granted with regard to the stay of execution; however, the court ruled that a cash deposit of the full amount at issue is to be made by Enterasys.
+On or about October 6, 2014, the preliminary injunction was granted with regard to the stay of execution; however, the court ruled that a cash deposit of the full amount at issue is to be made by Enterasys.
 Enterasys then prepared a motion aimed at the partial reconsideration of such decision concerning the need for a deposit, which was denied on October 10, 2014.
-The Company is currently considering an appeal to the Court of Appeals against such denial.
+The Company appealed this ruling on October 30, 2014 and is currently awaiting a decision from the Court of Appeals.

-Given the preliminary nature of the lawsuit and the uncertainty of the legal environment in Brazil, it is premature to assess the likelihood of a particular final outcome.
-Based on the currently available information, the Company believes the ultimate outcome of this audit will not have material adverse effect on the Company's financial position, cash flows or overall trends in results of operations.
+Given the preliminary nature of the lawsuit, it is premature to assess the likelihood of a particular final outcome.
+Based on the currently available information, the Company believes the ultimate outcome of this audit will not have material adverse effect on the Company's financial position or overall trends in results of operations.
 The range of the potential total tax liability related to these matters is estimated to be from \$0 million to \$9 million, of which the Company believes \$4.3 million is the best estimate within the range and has recorded an accrual as of the acquisition date of Enterasys as such matter relates to the period before the acquisition.